 Storyline 360 Accessibility Conformance Report

-This is a living document.
-We update it as enhancements are developed and new issues come to light.
-If you discover an accessibility issue, please let us know.
+This is a living document and is updated as enhancements are developed.
+Known accessibility considerations are documented in the Storyline 360 Accessibility Maturity Plan.
+If you encounter an accessibility issue, please let us know.
 We're on this journey together.

 Need a PDF version of this report?
 Download it here.